defsdoor/letsencrypt-autorenew/README.md

 When run, it checks for the presence of each existing certificate and then compares its details with the settings in the control file.

-If the certificate does not exist, or has a different list if Alternate Subject Names, or expires in less than 8 days, a new certificate will be requested.
+If the certificate does not exist, or has a different list of Alternate Subject Names, or expires in less than 8 days, a new certificate will be requested.

 Add this to cron to run daily and email the output to yourself.